StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 ![imagen](https://i.imgur.com/sWUAq7p.png)

-Now press R to be able to move between the options.
+Now press L to be able to move between the options.

 Be sure that: